CWU employs temporary employees to meet short-term and intermittent workload needs.

 The hiring supervisor has the responsibility to ensure that all requirements are met before a temporary/hourly employee begins working.

-- Talk with your Human Resources Partner (HRP) to determine title, length of appointment, pay rate, bargaining unit potential, and benefit eligibility.
+- Talk with your Talent Acquisition Team (TAT) to determine title, job code, length of appointment, pay rate, bargaining unit potential, and benefit eligibility.
 Reminder: Employee cannot begin work until entire hiring process is complete!

-- HRC will initiate the background check.
-Supervisor: please let potential employee know that they will receive an email about the background check.
+- TAT will initiate the background check.
+Supervisor: please let potential employee know that they will receive an email about the background check from a company named HireRight.

 - New employee will receive an email with instructions on completing required forms online (I-9, W-4, and direct deposit).